stevegrossi/stevegrossi.github.io/_posts/2017-10-01-quiet-places-to-work-in-indianapolis.md

 [Holliday Park](https://www.hollidaypark.org/plan-your-visit/) is a treasure: if you ever want escape to the woods without leaving the city, it’s the perfect place.
 The Park has several charming hiking trails along the White River and adjacent gorges.
 I like to park at the Blickman Education Trail off Meridian just north of the White River and hike into Holliday Park from the east.

-The Nature Center pictured above is centered around a bird sanctuary (which the local chipmunks and turtles take advantage of as well).
+The Nature Center pictured above is laid out around a bird sanctuary (which the local chipmunks and turtles take advantage of as well).
 With ample, comfortable seating and an onobstructed view of the birds, the main viewing area is a wonderful place to work.
 If the chipmunks playing becomes too distracting, an adjacent room holds the Nature Library with a view of the surrounding woods.
 I find it’s usually unoccupied, and often stow my headphones to enjoy the sounds of the birds outside.

 Amenities include restrooms and water fountains, though Wi-Fi is notably (some might say thankfully) lacking, so be prepared to tether or let your coworkers know you’ll be off the grid.